-We love this point, as it really incentivises people to do good.
-In order to get tax relief, you just have to make a donation to any charity that is registered as an IPC (Institute of a Public Character) in Singapore.
-You can get up to 250% in tax deductions based on the amount donated.
+Talk about killing two birds with one stone.
+In order to get tax relief, you can make a donation to any charity that is registered as an IPC (Institute of a Public Character) in Singapore.
+You can get 250% in tax deductions based on the amount donated.
 Great news!
 The 250% tax deduction for qualifying donations will be extended for another two years till 31 December 2023.

 3. Top up your CPF

-This is another great way to help yourself – give yourself money and pay less taxes.
+This is another great way to help yourself – give yourself money and pay lesser taxes.
 Sounds great?
-Here’s how it goes.
 Simply top up your CPF Special Account.
-Once done, it will be automatically deducted and you don’t have to worry about it.
-However, there is a limit.
-This means that only your chargeable income of up to S$7,000 will be considered.
-But it’s not the end just yet.
-You can also top up your parents’ CPF accounts as well (maximum value of S$7,000) and receive another tax relief for that.
+Once done, your tax will be automatically deducted.
+Bear in mind that the maximum cash top-up is capped at S$7,000 for yourself.
+You can also top up your parents’ CPF accounts as well (maximum value of S$7,000) and receive another bound of tax relief for that.
 Thus the maximum tax relief is a total of S$14,000 per assessment year.

 5. Life insurance relief